 sunrise on the radar

 Radar is used to track, diagnose and forecast the future position of rain, showers and thunderstorms.
 This includes tracking severe weather associated with thunderstorms (lightning, hail and even tornadoes).
-Radar cannot always detect drizzle, as the droplet size is too small to be seen by the radar.
+Radar cannot always detect drizzle, as the droplets may be forming to close to the surface to be seen by the radar.

 A shower over part of Wellington Harbour can be seen on the right-hand side of the photo, while Matiu/Somes Island on the left hand side remains dry.
 Photo taken from the Botanic Gardens by Lisa Murray, MetService.